 Arctostaphylos pumila is great for a bird garden.

-Arctostaphylos pumila's foliage color is reddish-green and type is evergreen.
+Foliage of Arctostaphylos pumila has color reddish-green and is evergreen.

 Communities for Arctostaphylos pumila:Closed-cone Pine Forest and Northern Coastal Sage Scrub.